Deep-MI/hipsta/README.md

 `pip install .`

-As soon as the package is available on `pypi.org`, it will also be installable via (downloading from GitHub is not necessary in this case):
+As soon as the package is available on `pypi.org`, it will also be installable directly and downloading from GitHub is not necessary in this case:

 `pip install hipsta`